wechaty/docusaurus/jekyll/_posts/2020-12-28-auto-push-news.md

 #### News Api

-There's a free news api: https://www.juhe.cn/docs/api/id/235 .
+There's a free news [Api](https://www.juhe.cn/docs/api/id/235).
 Let's use it.

 First, we create a data class to receive json data.
 Create `ToutiaoResponse.kt`: